PCrnjak/STEPFOC-stepper-controller/README.md

 <img src="Photos/STEPFOC PCB.png" alt="drawing" width="5000"/>

-**STEPFOC** is a stepper motor controller designed to deliver affordable, high-performance hardware paired with powerful open-source software.
+**STEPFOC** is a FOC based stepper motor controller designed to deliver affordable, high-performance hardware paired with powerful open-source software.
 Its mission is to transform low-cost stepper motors into high-performance robotic servos, enabling advanced robotics applications without the high price tag.

 The controller features a 14-bit magnetic encoder, inline current sensing, CAN and UART interfaces, and supports position, velocity, torque, and impedance control modes.